San Marino nationality law: By naturalisation

 The period of residence is reduced to 10 years for spouses of Sammarinese citizens.

 Loss of citizenship

 Voluntary

 Voluntary renunciation of San Marino Citizenship is allowed under law provided it does not render the person stateless.

 Involuntary

 People who became citizens of San Marino through naturalisation may have their citizenship revoked if it was obtained by fraud, false representation or the concealment of any material fact.

 Dual citizenship

-San Marino requires the renunciation of any previous citizenship to naturalise, but allows its citizens to naturalise abroad without losing their citizenship.
+San Marino previously required the renunciation of any previous citizenship to naturalise, but in 2026 the law was amended to fully legalize dual citizenship.